Personal lubricant: Vaginal lubricants

-Vaginal lubricants are used to reduce vaginal dryness and pain during intercourse, and by couples trying to conceive.
+Vaginal lubricants are used to augment vaginal lubrication and reduce vaginal dryness and pain during intercourse, and by couples trying to conceive.
 During fertility interventions, the use of a lubricant eases sperm specimen collection by masturbation.
 Commonly used lubricants include saliva, oil (such as baby oil, olive oil, canola oil, or mineral oil) or commercially available lubricants that are either water-based or hydroxyethylcellulose-based.

 Human saliva and olive oil have been found to be detrimental to sperm function.
 Certain commonly used commercial lubricants, although labeled as non-spermicidal or spermicidal agent-free, have been found to impair sperm function, with several of these lubricants being as toxic to sperm in vitro as contraceptive gels.
 Sperm motility and viability were found to be disrupted shortly after direct contact between sperm and those lubricants or in saliva.
 Sperm function could be compromised following lubricant contact, due to the specific ingredients in the lubricant or due to the chemical properties of the lubricant, such as highly raised osmolarity or low pH.
 Such lubricants are therefore unsafe for use during fertility procedures such as semen collection or by couples trying to conceive by natural or assisted reproduction.

 Vaginal lubricants such as mineral oil, canola oil, or hydroxyethylcellulose-based lubricants are recommended for use by couples attempting conception by The Practice Committee of the American Society for Reproductive Medicine.

 Anal-specific

 Many lubricants are safe for anal sex, but there are products that are specifically marketed or designed to enhance enjoyment of anal sex.
 Often, this is simply a thicker gel rather than a liquid.
 This thicker consistency is preferable because it helps the lubricant stay in place.
-Some anal lubricants contain numbing agents to relieve discomfort during anal sex, although it is generally inadvisable as a lack of sensation makes accidental injury more likely.
-Additionally, a commonly used numbing agent benzocaine can cause an allergic reaction in those with an allergy to PABA (4-aminobenzoic acid).
+Some anal lubricants contain numbing agents to relieve discomfort during anal sex, although the use of numbing agents is generally inadvisable as a lack of sensation makes accidental injury more likely.
+Additionally, a commonly used numbing agent, benzocaine, can cause an allergic reaction in those with an allergy to PABA (4-aminobenzoic acid).
 Some lubricants are conveniently packaged for ease of application.
 Many of these products such as Astroglide Shooters have been pulled from the market due to FDA Medical Device Requirements.
 Products containing benzocaine can numb all body parts with which they come in contact.

 Organic or natural

 In the United States, the first certified organic personal lubricant labeled with the USDA organic seal was Nude Personal Lubricant, which was created in 2004 by Applied Organics.
 The US Food and Drug Administration (FDA) regulates lubricant as a medical device rather than as a cosmetic.
 Because of strict FDA guidelines for medical devices, organic personal lubricants were no longer allowed to carry a USDA seal, and they should be very careful about using the term organic anywhere on the label.
-Many of these types of lubricants also market themselves as "natural" and do not contain paraben, glycerin, diethanolamine (DEA) or animal-based ingredients.
+Many of these types of lubricants also market themselves as "natural" and do not contain parabens, glycerin, diethanolamine (DEA) or animal-based ingredients.
 Some contain botanicals such as aloe vera or plant extracts.